acheul/poptree/README.md

 > * If you designate "use_rllab=False", the *rl01* and *rl02* relationship will not be marked on the graph.
 "True" is the default.
 > * If you designate "use_bold=False", the *bold* columns will not work on the graph.
 "True" is the default.

 * The *Tree* function returns a Graph object.
-If you want to render and save it, you have to execute that process outside of the function.
-For example,
+You have to render and save it outside of the function if you wish to do so.
+As an example,
 ```
 dot = Tree(df=dft, use_rllab=True) # Tree function works.
 dot.render('tree', view=True) # render and save it as 'tree'. (defualt format is .svg)